ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * **Reaction(s)** - What other actions will this trigger as reactions?
 * **Assumptions** -

-The first 6 [*] are the **core/foundation** links.
-They need to be laid out before you move on to the next steps.
-Depending on nature of action, different actions have different importance weightings on their links.
-E.g one action could be important to figure out in space/time, others could be important on effect, motivation, etc.
+Together, the key skill is to be so good at this you can effectively put yourself in the mind of the actors in question and live their experience in a detailed fashion.

 **Quantification of actions** - the effect of certain actions can be quantified, via numbers.
 Once an effect is assigned numbers, you can do **comparison** (how much is this effect vis-a-vis others by connecting to other numbers) or **modelling** (building a causal chain of effects)